gochev/javabeer/README.md

 	Started Application in 52.391 seconds

-# More information under the hood
+# More information under the hood about OpenShift

 http://blog.codeleak.pl/2014/10/spring-boot-java-8-tomcat-8-on-openshift.html

+# Information for developers :

+Standard spring boot application with Thymeleaf 3.0 as a view engine.
+I also use the layout dialect, currently only one view is in use called home.html and one layout called layout.html.

+The user management is still missing.